Goal of this script

 3. Contours from resulting mesh

-I connected this Brep into a Contour (ex), which slices the Brep into curves.
-I needed to construct a plane that will slice the Brep and for this, i chose to use the Plane 3Pt as to not only make a generic surface, but to twist it to a specific direction.
-The last node needed for the Contour (ex) to work is the Repeat Data where I put two Number Sliders of which one chooses the length of the repetition and the other chooses how many repetitions I need.
+I connected this Mesh into a Contour, which slices the Mesh into curves.
+I needed to construct a plane that will slice the Mesh and for this, i chose to use the Plane 3Pt as to not only make a generic surface, but to twist it to a specific direction.
+The last node needed for the Contour to work is the Deconstruct Plane.

 The resulting curves are trimmed where the floor starts with Plane Trim Curve, where i wanted it to be at XY Plane.
 I also flattened the Trimmed output.